-The bedroom production tag has been pinned to many bands that have yearned and exuded the lo-fi aesthetic over the past decade, hoping to claim credibility for their DIY mantra as they churn out the degraded, dingy sounds that have swept across music scenes on either sides of the Atlantic.
-As overused as it is, the bedroom production label cannot be more authentically tied to the output of Cornish ambient and dream pop outfit, Sleep Cycles.
+The bedroom production tag has been pinned to many bands that have yearned and exuded the lo-fi aesthetic over the past decade; doing their best to lay claim to the DIY philosophy as they churn out the degraded, dingy sounds which have swept across music scenes on either sides of the Atlantic.
+As overused as it is, the bedroom production label cannot be more authentically tied than to the output of Cornish ambient and dream pop producer, Sleep Cycles.

-Emerging out of the sleeping quarters of Max Holder, Sleep Cycles dispense a tentative assortment of songs containing pensive narratives supported by raw instrumentation, projecting a style akin to the more coarse moments from a Youth Lagoon song mingled with a dose of The Antlers melancholy.
+Emerging out of the sleeping quarters of Max Holder, Sleep Cycles dispenses a tentative assortment of songs containing pensive narratations supported by raw instrumentation – projecting a style akin to the more coarse moments of a Youth Lagoon song mingled with a dose of The Antlers melancholy.

-The 24 minute experience that’s encountered in Sleep Cycles’ music on ‘Hibernation’ can be felt to of come straight from the purest of situations.
-The most winsome moments come from the authenticity of the bedroom production, creating an almost tangible feeling and thus making what occurs within the music all the more endearing.
+The experience encountered in ‘Hibernation’ can be felt to of arisen from the purest of situations.
+The most winsome moments come from the authenticity of the bedroom production, creating an almost tangible feel and thus making what occurs within the music all the more endearing.